 Limbo is a shared subconscious state where the mind might fail to tell that it’s a dream and can be lost there forever.

-Now what happens if you die in Limbo?
-If death happens in limbo then the dreamer wakes up all the way into reality bypassing all the levels of dreams.
-No kicks required.
+Now, what happens if you die in Limbo?
+If death occurs in Limbo, then the Dreamer wakes up all the way into reality bypassing all the levels of dreams; no Kicks are required.

 A quick table of difference between the two dream types